“Coconut oil is pure poison.”

 Health nuts decried her statements as inflammatory and misguided.
 India, “the land of the coconut tree,” asked for a retraction.
 And I began to eye my tubs of white death — stowed in my bathrooms for topical application and in my kitchen for cooking — with suspicion.

-I have psoriatic arthritis with mild plaque psoriasis and, since my experimentation with coconut oil, it’s only gotten milder, sometimes completely disappearing if the circumstances (good dietary choices, lots of vitamin D, and exercise) are right.
+I have psoriatic arthritis with mild plaque psoriasis and, since my experimentation with coconut oil, only gotten milder, sometimes completely disappearing if the circumstances (good dietary choices, lots of vitamin D, and exercise) are right.
 Even if I stray from the path of healthy lifestyle interventions, coconut oil softens my spots and reduces itching and redness.

 After a tub or shower, I slather on coconut oil with abandon.
 I buy it at a local discount store — if you ever visit Rhode Island, stop by Ocean State Job Lot for the coconut oil and stay for aisles upon aisles of quirky finds — for less than $5 per tub.
 And I buy the best quality stuff: cold-pressed, pure extra virgin organic coconut oil.
 Refined coconut oil, while odorless and tasteless, is treated with heat and sent through a bleaching clay, which can kill off beneficial proteins and minerals.